GAumala/blog/static/posts/2018-09-12-creating-an-http-api-with-scotty-and-beam.md

 I've always disliked ORMs and any other attempts to abstract SQL from application code.
-Yes, I understand that SQL injection is a thing, but I like SQL and although it is a standard every database that implements it is different.
+Yes, I understand that SQL injection is a thing, but I like SQL and, although it is a standard, every database that implements it is different.
 [ORMs can be very problematic ](https://blog.acolyer.org/2018/06/28/how-_not_-to-structure-your-database-backed-web-applications-a-study-of-performance-bugs-in-the-wild/).
 You might end up with a simple system if you just embrace SQL, even if it